 Our campuses continue to incorporate access to community partners and employment opportunities in a number of ways.
-Over 200 students participated in one of the four campus student groups and 100 students affiliated with the NITC program attended conferences.
+In 2015, over 200 students participated in one of the four campus student groups and 100 students affiliated with the NITC program attended conferences.
 Twenty-nine students held transportation-related internships.